gwojacek/qa-demo-repository/README.md

 ## Bug Tracking

-Discovered issues are logged in [BUGS.md](BUGS.md), as a showcase of how I handle bugs - normally I would use Jira.
-Tests are marked `xfail` or `skip` until those bugs are fixed.
+Discovered issues are logged in https://github.com/gwojacek/qa-demo-repository/issues as a showcase of how I handle bugs.
+Tests are marked `xfail` or `skip` or have comments about the bug until those bugs are fixed by devs.

 ---
 ## Visual Summary